HaraldoAlbergaria/flickr-tasks/README.md

 - **group_admin**: Inside directory 'group_admin' create a new one to your specific need (name it what you want, eg: group_name) and copy the content of the directory 'files' into it.
 Create a link (or copy) to the file __api_credentials.py__.
 There are two additional files necessary to run the script:
     - **group_data.py**: Include here the id, alias and url of the group.
     - **procs.py**: Implement here the procedures that will actually process the photos to generate the reports.

+- **more_stats**: Inside directory 'more_stats' create a link (or copy) to the file __api_credentials.py__.
+There is no additional files necessary to run the script and no output file will be generated, **the results will be shown directly on the terminal, so the scripts must not be run in background**.

 ### IMPORTANT WARNING!
 Please, read before use these scripts:
 **To use these scripts it is necessary a basic knowledge of computer programming in _Python_.** They were written for my specific needs of automating tasks on [my Flickr account](https://www.flickr.com/photos/hpfilho/) and I don't know if they will be useful for anyone else.
 But, if you want to use them, when using the **group_admin** scripts, always review carefully the results of the generated **_remove-photos.py_** and only after that run it.
 If you don't do this, there is a chance of removing "good" files (or even end up with an empty group pool!), in case there is any changes in the way _Flickr_ returns the EXIF data or an error in your procedures implementation.  **Please, use these scripts with care and at your own risk.**